 In January, the “Get Fit” program was extended to the clients at the senior centers to teach them balance through Movement Academy.
 On Tuesdays and Thursdays an instructor from Movement Academy goes in and works one-on-one with the seniors to help them improve their balance.
 Two of the clients, a 60 year old and a 71 year old shared with the center coordinator how their health was improving.
 They went on to say that they can control their balance better and the exercises help them to feel more energetic during the day.

+Sometimes the students are tired, sleepy and with problems, that result in a poor academic achievement.
+They are in need of that first start to charge their battery and make them have attention to the class.
+With ...
+Movement Academy, we were connected and enjoyed those first minutes of the class....
+They really liked it and wanted to continue the exercises.
 The benefits are for both students and professor, because they start the day in a positive way and you can see that motivation in the class.
 I believe that it is important that their body and mind be prepare to facilitate their academic achievement.
 We give them the correct techniques to move their body ....
 The program explains each exercise, tips and a video of each exercise....
 I give it thumbs up.